hackclub/hackclub/workshops/personal_website/README.md

 Now that we've linked our CSS file to our HTML file, let's write some CSS to resize the image.

-Open up `styles.css` and type the following:
+Open up `index.css` and type the following:

 ```css
 img {